epsilon-labs-llc/Invy/README_en.md

 Check the sample [items.yml](src/main/resources/items.yml).

 ### Notes
-- This plugin supports Bukkit/Spigot features like `Enchantment` and `Attribute`, but not all combinations are tested or guaranteed to work.
+- This plugin supports Bukkit/Spigot features like `Enchantment`, `Attribute` and `PotionEffect`, but not all combinations are tested or guaranteed to work.
+- Enchantments and Attributes can be duplicated, but **Potion Effects are completely separate metadata and cannot be duplicated**.
 - Depending on your environment or Minecraft version, **some materials or attributes may not function properly**, or may **corrupt item data**.
 - In the unlikely event of unexpected behavior or data corruption, **We are not responsible**.